marneymallory/4-8/readme.md

 To see my live website go to `https://marneymallory.github.io/4-8/)`

 ### Known Bugs:
-Could not figure out how to create multi-select dropdown;
+Could not get form to submit
-UI logic is missing

 ### Support and contact details:
 Please reach out through my GitHub account.